🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 Hey, we don't pay any money.

-We have military.
+We have to military.

-Do both at the same time immediately.
+At the same time, immediately.

 Tim goes further than I do next chat.

-There needs to be a federal law.
+There needs to be a federal law, I think, about minimum standards.

-That's my sport.
+That's my passport.

 It's true.